HeapsIO/heaps-doc/DomKit.md

 ```jsx
 <node attr="value"/>
 ```
 A component with a CSS attribute value.
-Please note that the value has to be valid CSS and is parsed then interpreted based on the components custom parsing rules in order to be translated to the actual runtime value for the corresponding node property.
+Please note that the value has to be valid CSS and is parsed then interpreted based on the component's custom parsing rules in order to be translated to the actual runtime value for the corresponding node property.

 ```jsx
 <node attr={expr}/>
 ```
-Set the attribute based on an Haxe code expression.
-Unlike previous syntax, here the expression must directly evaluates to the property runtime value, without going through CSS interpretation.
+Set the attribute based on a Haxe code expression.
+Unlike the previous syntax, here the expression must directly evaluate to the property runtime value, without going through CSS interpretation.

 ```jsx
 <node attr/>
 ```
 A shortcut for `attr="true"`.
-Allows to easily set boolean attributes
+Allows to easily set boolean attributes.

 ```jsx
 <node id="identifier"/>